-At first glance, this seems straightforward.
-Azure Portal even allows you to move resources between Resource Groups with just a few clicks.
-But here’s the catch: while the Logic App itself moves, its API Connections do not automatically move with it.
+At first glance, this process seems simple.
+The Azure portal lets you move resources between resource groups with just a few clicks.
+However, here’s the catch: while Azure moves the Logic App itself, it does not move the associated API connections.

 This is one of those platform behaviors that can easily go unnoticed until it creates operational issues.
 Let’s break it down.